-The recommendation and action items identified in the plan are still relevant and it is anticipated that the activities identified will continue to be pursued by the city in future program years.
+The recommendations and action items identified in the plan are highly relevant and it is anticipated that the activities identified will continue to be pursued by the city in future program years.
+As contained in previous reports, the city has encouraged that subsidence be identified as a hazard.
+The most recently adopted plan identifies this hazard.
+As such, it is anticipated that the city will further assess this hazard and, where appropriate, pursue mitigation (including the potential for grant funded acquisition).